 The student is required to prepare a report and possibly products.
 The written report must have a maximum length of 100,000 typing units, including spaces and excluding front page, abstract, content and appendices.
-The maximum length of group projects is 200,000 typing units.
+For group projects with two students, the maximum number of typing units is 140,000.
+For group projects with three students, the maximum number of typing units is 170,000.